-Saint Mary’s University has a vast array of online programs, including a Master of Art in Human Resource Management.
+Saint Mary’s University has a vast array of online programs, including a Master of Arts in Human Resource Management.
 Students enrolled in this program will learn how to approach organizational issues from a strategic viewpoint, along with analyzing and making the best decisions for the organization and employees.
-Saint Mary’s master’s degree focuses on people and multi-department cross training, and the development of each area’s employees.
+Saint Mary’s master’s degree focuses on people and multi-department cross-training, and the development of each area’s employees.

 The program curriculum is aligned with the Society for Human Resource Management and prepares students for PHR/SPHR certification.
-Within this 36 credit hour program, students will gain the skills needed to relate to every department and bring forth a positive change.
+Within this 36-credit hour program, students will gain the skills needed to relate to every department and bring forth a positive change.
 Coursework is focused on real-world scenarios and interactive exercises.
 Students learn the skills needed to sit for the Professional in Human Resources and Senior Professional in Human Resources certification exams.
 Students can customize their degree with a graduate certificate in an area like:

-Saint Mary’s emphasizes the importance of staying up to date with the latest technology, including in the workplace, and prides itself on the utilization of the latest technology and mobile platforms in the classroom.
-Each student enrolled in the Master of Art in Human Resource Management program will receive an iPad loaded with a mobile program so students can take their coursework with them anywhere.
-This accreditation and technology come with a higher price tag of $32,00 per year, and on average, students graduate from Saint Mary’s with a master’s degree in 24 months.
+Saint Mary’s emphasizes the importance of staying up to date with the latest technology, including in the workplace.
+SMU prides itself on the utilization of the latest technology and mobile platforms in the classroom.
+Each student enrolled in the MA in Human Resource Management program will receive an iPad loaded with a mobile program so students can take their coursework with them anywhere.
+This accreditation and technology come with a higher price tag.
+On average, students graduate from Saint Mary’s with a master’s degree in 24 months.
 Graduates are prepared to work as HR professionals in a myriad of roles including:

 6. University of Arkansas

-The University of Arkansas is the state’s flagship University; home of the Arkansas Razorbacks.
+The University of Arkansas is the state’s flagship University.
 Also, according to the Carnegie Classification, the University of Arkansas is classified as a Research I university, dedicating a high priority to research and research education.
 No GRE is required for this master’s in human resources.

 5. Louisiana State University